emilyjspencer/bowling-challenge/README.md

 ```
 As a bowler,
 So I can celebrate or drown my sorrows,
-I would like to add the total numnber of points scored out of 300 across the ten frames and have them returned to me
+I would like to add the total number of points scored out of 300 across the ten frames and have them returned to me
 ```

 * Challenge time: rest of the day and weekend.